 What You’ll Need

 - 8 stones, roughly the same size.
-The smoother the better.
+Smooth floral rocks work well.

-- White Sharpie paint pen (Found at most craft stores.
+- White oil-based paint marker (Found at most craft stores.
 I found mine at Walgreens.)

-Using the paint pen, draw a picture on each stone to symbolize a part of the Easter story.
+Using the paint marker, draw a picture on each stone to symbolize a part of the Easter story.